-- Continuing to focus in increasing our lease-up rate in the midst of the COVID-19 pandemic.
-The effects of the pandemic on available rentals, processing time, client availability and staffing challenges have kept our lease-up rates below the initial goal of 95%.
-Current utilization rate is approximately 92%, and staff continue to work strategically toward once again meeting our goal. - Leveraging private and public funds to increase affordable housing opportunities through new development, acquisition, and partnerships. - Seeking additional vouchers through the Veterans Affairs Supportive Housing (VASH) Program, Mainstream Vouchers, and Family Youth Initiative (FYI) Vouchers. - Converting Housing Choice Vouchers to Project-based Vouchers for specific housing needs. - Pursuing the transfer of property owned by Washington County as the result of property tax foreclosure actions to the Housing Authority for use as affordable rental units. - Increasing the long-term sustainability of the Low Rent Public Housing Program.
+- Continuing to focus in increasing our lease-up rate while understanding the effects of the pandemic on available rentals, processing time, client availability and staffing challenges have kept our lease-up rates below the initial goal of 95%.
+Current HCV utilization rate is approximately 94%, and the ACC total utilization rate is 91.66%, staff continue to work strategically toward once again meeting our goal. - Leveraging private and public funds to increase affordable housing opportunities through new development, acquisition, and partnerships. - Addition of vouchers: 50 new Veterans Affairs Supportive Housing (VASH) Program, 30 new Mainstream Vouchers, and 6 new Family Youth Initiative (FYI) Vouchers. - Converting Housing Choice Vouchers to Project-based Vouchers for specific housing needs. - Pursuing the transfer of property owned by Washington County as the result of property tax foreclosure actions to the Housing Authority for use as affordable rental units. - Increasing the long-term sustainability of the Low Rent Public Housing Program by implementing preventative maintenance programs to ensure properties remain in good condition and minimize the need for more extensive repairs. - Diversifying funding sources to help ensure the long-term financial stability of the program and reduce dependence on a single source of funding.